kenesu-h/sys-hidplus-client-rs/README.md

 continued development.

 # Foreword
-While Pask has also
+Pask has also
-[rewritten their original client using C#](https://github.com/PaskaPinishkes/SwitchSysHidplusClient), they suspect it may only work for Windows.
-I intend to continue working on this client to support Macs and Linux machines.
-I also want to use this opportunity as a learning experience and an outlet to implement more experimental functionality.
-As such, keep in mind that this client will likely have different features from Pask's client, which may or may not be cross-platform-friendly.
+[rewritten their original client using C#](https://github.com/PaskaPinishkes/SwitchSysHidplusClient), but they suspect that it may only work for Windows.
+For the time being, I plan to continue working on this client to support Mac and Linux computers, and as a learning experience for myself.
+Most of all however, I want to use this as an outlet to implement and test more experimental features, which Pask could add to their client at a later point once we find that they're stable. **I want to stress that as a result, this is NOT meant to be a replacement for Pask's work, but rather an alternative for those who want to use these experimental features and don't mind the possibility of something breaking.**

-To bounce ideas off each other - and for your own convenience - here's the differences between our clients (that come to mind):
-- Is a command line application.
-This is nowhere as easy to use compared to a GUI, which is in development but might not complete for a while.
-- Settings are done from a single configuration file, but can be edited through the client itself.
+## What could break?
+I know I made it sound scary, but there shouldn't be anything that could do permanent damage to your computer or your Switch.
+While there is a possibility that something bad could happen, I didn't come across any fatal problems after over a month of testing and on-and-off usage, not even when crashes happened.
+Even then, there was a time where the client crashed and the last input I made hung - in other words, I was holding A as the client crashed and the sysmodule continued to act as if I were still holding A. This was just fixed by restarting and reconnecting the client though.
+I've also never seen the sysmodule or my Switch crash, but you could just uninstall the sysmodule if that ever happened.

+If you aren't deterred by any of that, read onto the next few sections for details about new features, installation, usage, and setup with Parsec:

+## New Features
+As of 1.1.0-alpha.4, here are the new features that this client has:
+- Support for up to 8 controllers, allowing you to take advantage of Smash's 8-player mode.
+- The home button is usable by controllers.
+- You can configure these settings for individual controller slots:
+  - Artificial input delay, useful for putting yourself at an even playing field with those who have some input delay playing through Parsec.
+  - Left and right analog stick deadzones, useful for eliminating controller drift and helping stick flicks get recognized more easily.
+- These settings are saved to a file and loaded for every client session.
-- Users press a button (right bumper) to assign their controller to a slot.
-This is a QOL change and is intended to give users more control over slot mappings.
+- Users press a button (right bumper) to assign their controller to the first open slot.
+This is a QOL change and is intended to give users more control over which controller goes into what slot.
-- Artificial input delay can be added to individual controller slots.
-- Supports up to 8 controllers through SDL.
-- The home button can be used by emulated controllers.

-Here's some of the differences that Pask's client has to my knowledge:
-- Is not command line-based; uses a GUI.
-- Controllers are automatically assigned when connected and disconnected.
-- Has anarchy mode, where everyone uses the same controller.
+## Potential Problems
+These are potential problems my forked sysmodule and client may have.
+It would be appreciated if people could test these scenarios and report any appropriate information.
+- Using the GUI may increase input delay.
+  - The command line interface, however, is available for use as an alternative and will likely have minimal input delay in comparison.
+- Input delay may increase with an increased amount of players.
+  - I have only tested with with four concurrent players at most, but there was no noticeable input delay.
+However, this may not be the same case for more than four players, as well as hosts with weaker computers.

 # Installation & Usage
 For information on this, please consult